TomKnies/ETL-Project-AirPollution/README.md

 •	Thomas Laws: New Delhi, India
 •	Thomas Knies: Seoul, South Korea
 •	Grace Huefner: New York, USA
 We each used Pandas to cleaned the data to make sure that categories and measurements were aligned.
-Then split them out by year and air pollutant.
+Most of the datasets were measured on a daily basis so we calculated out the average for the year and ensured that the measurement units were the same.
+We then split them out by year and air pollutant.

 We then put that cleaned data into a SQL database.
-From that SQL database we joined the data into three tables.
-Adding in the year of each and measurement of the pollutants per city.

 # Load
-We loaded and combined the tables by pollutant by year (pollutant columns, city rows)
+ From the individuals SQL databases we joined the data into three tables by year 2017, 2018, 2019.
+The cities and pollutants are reflected in that table's year.
+We chose SQL because it made the most sense when trying to combine this data into one source.